Mr. Joseph Casciano

 Casciano’s name now appears on the Diocese of Scranton’s list of credibly accused individuals.
 According to its internal standards, a “credible accusation” has been “corroborated by secular legal proceedings, canon law proceedings, self-admission by the individual, and/or other evidence.”
 It is not known which of these apply in the Casciano matter, or if there have been any additional allegations made against him since December 2009.
 Notably, the Diocese of Scranton describes Casciano as “a lay teacher and athletic coach within the Diocese of Scranton,” not as the Superintendent of Schools for nearly a decade.

-Casciano, now 63, is still alive and believed to be residing in the Scranton, Pennsylvania, area.
+Casciano is believed to be residing in the Scranton, Pennsylvania, area.
 His current occupation is unknown.